27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 The article also includes activities close to the city, so if you’re local and have exhausted Seattle’s fall activities, you can still pick up a few tips for this year!

-So let’s take a look at the fall in Seattle suggestions for couples, friends, and families.
+So, let’s look at the fall in Seattle suggestions for couples, friends, and families.

 Fall in Seattle Attractions

-In this section, we consider fall activities in Seattle featuring seasonal sports games, fall colors, and spooky tours.
+This section considers fall activities in Seattle, featuring seasonal sports games, fall colors, and spooky tours.

 While you’ve maybe explored some of the suggestions at other times during the year, they do hit different come autumn!

-Plan for temperatures ranging from high of 67F in September and lows of 47F in November.
+Plan for temperatures ranging from a high of 67F in September and lows of 47F in November.

 Visit Climate Pledge Arena to Catch a Kraken Game